maisha850/gameHubX/README.md

-# GAMEHUBX
+# 🎮 GAMEHUBX

-## Purpose of GAMEHUBX

-The purpose of GAMEHUBX is to create a dynamic online hub for gamers where they can discover, play, and connect through the latest gaming content.
-GameHubX aims to provide users with game reviews, news updates, esports coverage, and community interaction in one place — helping gamers stay informed, entertained, and engaged.
+## Project Overview

+GameHubX is a modern gaming platform that serves as a central hub for discovering games, reading reviews, and staying updated with the latest gaming news.
+It offers a rich game library with detailed information, ratings, and reviews to help users choose the best games.

+The platform delivers daily gaming news, industry updates, and announcements about upcoming releases and events.
+With a strong focus on UI/UX, GameHubX provides a clean, responsive, and user-friendly interface for a smooth browsing experience.

 ### Live URL : https://gamehubxl.netlify.app/